 Why do real estate agents create real estate teams?

 There are many reasons an agent will create a real estate team.
-The goal of most agents is to sell a lot of houses by building up their client base and getting referrals from past clients and their circle of influence.
-When a real estate agent builds a big enough circle of influence they will start to see many referrals and leads come in; more than they can handle.
+The goal of most agents is to sell a lot of houses by building up their client base, and getting referrals from past clients and their circle of influence.
+When a real estate agent builds a big enough circle of influence they will start to see many referrals and leads come in.
 Some agents are happy doing enough business to keep themselves busy, while others look to expand and take advantage of all those leads.
 When a real estate agent gets busy, their first hire should be an assistant to help with contracts and paperwork.
 After the agent has an assistant to help with the busy work and they still can’t keep up, they look to hire more agents.

 Why should new real estate agents join a team?

 It is hard to get started as a real estate agent, because you only make money when you sell houses, and it can take months before you sell your first house.
 The average agent makes less than $20,000 in their first year, because it takes time to become established.
 As a new agent figuring out how to get leads, what to spend money on and how to sell houses is difficult.

 When you choose a broker to work with they may or may not offer training.
 Real estate classes do not teach how to sell houses, but the laws and regulations regarding the process of selling houses.
 Learning from a mentor who has been successful in your market is the best way to learn how to sell houses and build your business.
 It will drastically reduce the learning curve when starting out as an agent and save you money as well.

 What commission split will a real estate team offer new real estate agents?